 Step 5 – Post Assessment

 NATA will leave you with a detailed assessment report, including non-conformances.
 These ALL need to be addressed before NATA grants you accreditation.
 Sometimes this stage can become drawn out if there are misunderstandings or disagreements.
-However, as you are required to have Medicare approval as well, you will be aiming to address any non-conformances as quickly and effectively as possible.
+However, as you are required to have Medicare approval, you will be aiming to address any non-conformances as quickly and effectively as possible.

 Step 6 – Accreditation